cms100-mit/cms100-mit.github.io/_modules/03-political-economy.md

 - Nick Seaver, "[Captivating algorithms: recommender systems as traps](https://journals.sagepub.com/doi/epdf/10.1177/1359183518820366)" (2018)
 	- How many times were you distracted while doing the readings (and what were those distractions)?
 (You can do a small count sort of like A1, the media diary.)
   	- What is the "attention economy?"
 Are recommender systems really traps?
 	- If not ads and the sale of attention, what are some alternative ways of funding the internet?
+ - **In class**{: .label .label-blue} [Terms and Conditions](https://www.termsandconditions.game/)

 Oct 14
 : **Indigenous People's Day – holiday (no class).**